In anticipation of repatriation plans this year of highly wasteful

 old repatriation campaigns.

-At a distance of approximately 20m from the transport vehicle, they are of the order
+At a distance of about 20m from the transport vehicle, they are around

-of 3 - 6 μSv / h.
-This corresponds to the level of radiation to which are exposed
+from 3 - 6 µSv / h.
+This corresponds to the level of radiation to which

-travelers on a long-haul flight at normal altitude (representation
+passengers on a long-haul flight at usual altitude (representation

-In anticipation of the many repatriations of waste from La Hague up to
+In anticipation of the numerous repatriation of waste from La Hague up to

 Gorleben that have taken place since 2001, the GRS had already carried out studies